 In this post, you will find helpful information on:

-If you are a New Zealand citizen with criminal convictions, no matter how long ago your convictions were or whether they have been removed from government records, you are required to obtain written confirmation from DIBP (Department of Immigration and Border Protection) before you travel to Australia.
+If you have criminal convictions, no matter how long ago your convictions were or whether they have been removed from government records, you are encouraged to obtain a pre-departure assessment of your criminal conviction history.
 This will determine whether you would be assessed as a ‘behaviour concern non-citizen’.

 If you have criminal convictions in any other country (including Australia), when you arrive in Australia, you must declare your criminal convictions, regardless of which country or how long ago the convictions occurred.
 This declaration is made on your incoming passenger card as part of the immigration clearance process.
 Your declaration will be assessed by an Australian Border Force Officer.